plandes/flex-compile/README.md

       (slot-value active 'object-name)
       (slot-value active 'description)))

-;; get a compiler by name and it's set configuration file (let ((this (flex-compiler-by-name "python"))) (with-slots (config-file start-directory) this
+;; get a compiler by name and set its configuration file (let ((this (flex-compiler-by-name "python"))) (with-slots (config-file start-directory) this
     (setq config-file "~/work/src/example.py"